 So we created auto scalable containers cluster to perform heavy computational tasks in Azure cloud environment.
 This sample is universal and can be really helpful for startups using Azure as they grow and need scalability becomes top priority.
 It is independent from any specific calculation and can be applied to any business areas required computational resources.
 Also we demonstrated instantiation of tasks, communication with docker containers from Node.js web site.
 The documents contain all necessary code to run this sample, but at the same time full source code tree is attached for references.

+Addys Notes:

+The docker deployment failed with: